Table of Contents

 Advanced Pose Considerations

-- Lion Pose without step 4 is very good pose for meditation.
+- Lion Pose without step 4 is a very good pose for meditation.
 It calms the mind and puts oneself into a deep meditative state.
-Moreover the whole body is completely relaxed.
+Moreover, the whole body is completely relaxed.

 - It is a suitable posture for the performance of Shambhavi Mudra and Kechari Mudra

 - Lion’s Roar Pose removes the diseases of the throat.

 - It activates the Visuddhi and Ajna Chakras.

 - Lion’s Roar Pose is good for conditions like stuttering.
 Apart from this, one gets a beautiful voice.

 The earliest description of Lion Pose is found in Thirumandiram of Thirumoolar.

 Kneel down.
 Stretch out the arms on them.
 While opening the mouth, fix the eyesight on the tip of the nose.
 This is Lion Pose.– Thirumandiram Verse 562

 Lion Pose in Hatha Yoga Pradipika